folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "We settle hard disputes today, the ghetto Hollywood divorce" > Hollywood divorce

-* “Hard” seems to be connected to the idea of “heavy metal” on the previous line.
+* “Hard” seems to be connected to the idea of “heavy metals” from the previous line.
 These “hard disputes” seem to be part of some unresolvable marital conflict that will eventually end in divorce.
 Based on the context of the song, it would seem that Kendrick plans to settle these “hard disputes” by killing the people with whom he has a dispute.

-* Additionally, the reference to a “ghetto Hollywood divorce”, suggests that the dispute could be “contract dispute” between Black artists and an entertainment industry company.
+* Additionally, the reference to a “ghetto Hollywood divorce” suggests that the dispute could be a “contract dispute” between Black artists and an entertainment industry company.

-* Here Kendrick seems to be commenting on the relationship that “corporate guys” and “rappers who tell the lies” have forged to profit from distributing fabricated stories about being “street niggas just like Hollywood has profited from distributing fabricated stories.
+* Here, Kendrick seems to be commenting on the relationship that “corporate guys” and “rappers who tell the lies” have forged to profit from distributing fabricated stories about being “street niggas,” just like Hollywood has profited from distributing fabricated stories.

-* Kendrick also seems to be alluding to the Outkast song “Hollywood Divorce”, in which Outkast, Lil Wayne and Snoop Dogg used the image of a volatile Hollywood celebrity marriage as an extended metaphor for how entertainment industries appropriate Black culture only to later divorce themselves from the Black artists while holding on to the profits and intellectual property.
+* Kendrick also seems to be alluding to the OutKast song “Hollywood Divorce,” in which OutKast, Lil Wayne, and Snoop Dogg used the image of a volatile Hollywood celebrity marriage as an extended metaphor for how entertainment industries appropriate Black culture only to later divorce themselves from the Black artists while holding on to the profits and intellectual property.

   * ***Starts off like a small town marriage**
   Lovely wife and life, baby carriage